-I am an author and professor with interests in the sciences and humanities.
-A geologist by training, with an undergraduate degree in English, I work on ideas and issues related to energy, history, language, communication, and education.
-These are subjects reflected in my books, the courses I teach at the University of Washington (Seattle), the talks I give in varied settings, and my consulting work.
-Please feel free to look around, sample what’s here.
-This is a simple website; what you see is what you get.
-You can contact me at any time with questions, feedback, or inquiries.
-I will have a blog up soon.
+I’m an author and professor with interests in the sciences, social sciences, and humanities.
+A geologist by training, with a background in English and History, I work on issues related to global energy, intellectual history, language and communication, and history of science.
+These are subjects reflected in my books, the articles I write, courses I teach at the University of Washington (Seattle), the talks I give in varied settings, and my consulting work.
+I currently write a column on energy issues for the journal Global Policy and sometimes give interviews related to my writing.
+Please feel free to look around, sample what’s here, and check back later, as I’m always working on new material.
+For more information, there’s the About section below and a Wikipedia page you can consult.
+Contact me any time with questions, feedback, or inquiries.

 “I was struck again and again by the extraordinary breadth, erudition and lucidity of this book.”